 The University of the Philippines Singing Ambassadors (UPSA) is one of the Philippines' foremost choral groups.
-In its 37 years of existence, UPSA has consistently brought honor and prestige to the country, having won Grand Prizes, First Prizes and various awards in competitions in Arezzo & Gorizia, ITALY; Debrecen, HUNGARY; Tours, FRANCE; Varna, BULGARIA; Langollen, WALES; Neuchatel, SWITZERLAND; Torrevieja and Cantonigros, SPAIN; Sopot, POLAND; Trenscianske Tiplice, SLOVAKIA; Maasmechelen, BELGIUM; Wernigerode, GERMANY; Arnhem, the NETHERLANDS and Prague & Pardubice, the CZECH REPUBLIC.
+Since its inception on August 12, 1980, UPSA has consistently brought honor and prestige to the country, having won Grand Prizes, First Prizes and various awards in competitions in Arezzo & Gorizia, ITALY; Debrecen, HUNGARY; Tours, FRANCE; Varna, BULGARIA; Langollen, WALES; Neuchatel, SWITZERLAND; Torrevieja and Cantonigros, SPAIN; Sopot, POLAND; Trenscianske Teplice, SLOVAKIA; Maasmechelen, BELGIUM; Wernigerode, GERMANY; Arnhem, the NETHERLANDS and Prague & Pardubice, the CZECH REPUBLIC.

 Its triumph in the “Guido d’Arezzo” Polyphonic Competition in 2001 in Arezzo, ITALY, qualified UPSA to compete in the 14th European Grand Prix (EGP) for Choral Singing in 2002, the most coveted choral prize in the world.
 This makes the choir one of the only four Filipino choirs (with the Philippine Madrigal Singers, Ateneo Glee Club, and UST Singers) to attain eligibility to contend in the world’s most coveted choral prize.

 UPSA Conductor Dr. Ed Manguiat founded the group in 1980 as a freshman dormitory choir at the State University.
 He has studied under world-renowned choral musicians and trained under respected names in vocal pedagogy and choral conducting in the Philippines.
 He has also won various international conductor's awards in choral competitions.